NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/automatic/zero-code/index.md

 - `otel.instrumentation.http.server.capture-request-headers`
 - `otel.instrumentation.http.server.capture-response-headers`

-All properties expect a comma-separated list of header names, which should be read and written into span attributes.
+All properties expect a comma-separated list of HTTP header names, which should be read and written into span attributes.

 #### Agent extensions

 The Java agent provides an extension API, which allows you to extend its behaviour with your custom logic.
-This also allows you to extend your instrumentation without changing the application codebase.
+This also allows you to extend the instrumentation without changing the application codebase.
 For instance, you would like to collect business data with the Java agent.
-Since the agent itself doesn't know your business logic, you can include your agent extension to capture such data.
+Since the agent itself doesn't know your business logic, you can include your extension to capture such data.

 An extension resembles an additional JAR file, which has to be referenced via `otel.javaagent.extensions`.